timgoulden/bookbot/README.md

-BookBot is my first git project!
+BookBot is used for verification by a Discord channel.